Covariant derivative: Coordinate description

 For example, $\sqrt{-g}$ is a scalar density (of weight +1), so we get:

-where semicolon ";" indicates covariant differentiation and comma "," indicates partial differentiation.
+where the semicolon ";" indicates covariant differentiation and the comma "," indicates partial differentiation.
 Incidentally, this particular expression is equal to zero, because the covariant derivative of a function solely of the metric is always zero.

 Notation

-In textbooks on physics, the covariant derivative is sometimes simply stated in terms of its components in this equation.
+In textbooks on physics, the covariant derivative is sometimes stated in terms of its components in this equation.

 Often a notation is used in which the covariant derivative is given with a semicolon, while a normal partial derivative is indicated by a comma.
 In this notation we write the same as:

 In case two or more indexes appear after the semicolon, all of them must be understood as covariant derivatives:

 In some older texts (notably Adler, Bazin & Schiffer, Introduction to General Relativity), the covariant derivative is denoted by a double pipe and the partial derivative by single pipe:

 Covariant derivative by field type

 For a scalar field $\phi\,$, covariant differentiation is simply partial differentiation:

 For a contravariant vector field $\lambda^a$, we have:

 For a covariant vector field $\lambda_a$, we have:

 For a type (2,0) tensor field $\tau^{a b}$, we have:

 For a type (0,2) tensor field $\tau_{a b}$, we have: